Stages in the evolution of business

-The five main stages in evolution of business are depicted below.
+The five main stages in the evolution of a business are depicted below.

 - Secondly, the regional business grew as a result of cooperation between different states.